 Applicants will be notified in July.

-If you have any questions, please contact ASHA's Academic Affairs and Research Education team at email@example.com.
+For additional information, or questions, please contact ASHA's Academic Affairs & Research Education team at email@example.com.